Learn Polish at Language Loop in Chicago!

 Private Polish Instruction: These lessons are one-on-one.
 Students enjoy flexible schedules.
 Each class meets for a minimum two hours.
 Enroll in a customized program or take advantage of one of our packages designed with your language needs in mind.

-Small Polish Classes (2-5 students): These classes meet once a week, two hours per lesson, for 10 weeks or students may choose to meet twice a week for 5 weeks to complete 20 hours of instruction.
+Small Polish Classes (2-5 students): Meet once a week, two hours per lesson, for 8 weeks or accelerate your progress: meet twice a week for 4 weeks to complete 16 hours of instruction.
 (Schedule updates).

 3-week Intensive Program: This class will meet Monday through Friday, 3 hours a day for 3 weeks.
 45 total hours of instruction.